arturskarklins/sda/tasks/sql_transaction/README.md

 ## Scope

-Build SQL transaction query set with at least 3 SAVEPOINTs and accoridingly 3 actions.
+Build SQL transaction query set with at least 3 SAVEPOINTs and accordingly 3 actions.
 Below just a sample of idea, attached the same just with SQL code.

 ## Exercise